George Herbert Harries: World War I

 Harries was living in Omaha, Nebraska at the start of World War I. He returned to military service in June 1917 as commander of the Nebraska National Guard's 1st Brigade with the rank of brigadier general.
 He commanded several units in the United States and France during the war, including the 59th Depot Brigade, 186th Infantry Brigade, 173rd Infantry Brigade, and Base Section Number 5 in Brest, France.

 Base Section Number 5 and the Port of Brest was the main point of debarkation for Allied troops and equipment arriving in France.
 After the war, it was the main Allied point of embarkation for Allies returning to the United States, England, and other countries.
-American Expeditionary Forces commander John J. Pershing, who had known Harries since the 1890s, selected Harries for this assignment based on his business experience, and Harries was commended by the U.S. and several foreign governments for his wartime leadership in constructing and operating the port.
+The commander of the American Expeditionary Forces (AEF) in Europe, General John J. Pershing, who had known Harries since the 1890s, selected Harries for this assignment based on his business experience, and Harries was commended by the U.S. and several foreign governments for his wartime leadership in constructing and operating the port.

-Following the Armistice of November 11, 1918, Harries took part in the occupation of Germany as Chief of the U.S. Military Mission in Berlin, which he led until December 1920.
+Following the armistice of November 11, 1918, Harries took part in the occupation of Germany as Chief of the U.S. Military Mission in Berlin, which he led until December 1920.
 In this post, he was commended for his efforts to repatriate prisoners of war who had been captured by Germany.
 Harries' work on POW repatriation included interceding with the German government when it began forcing Russian POWs to return home, despite the fact that those who refused to pledge allegiance to the new communist government were subject to execution.
 After Harries demanded an end to the practice, the German government began taking steps to ensure the safety of Russians who had been held as POWs.